computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/curricula/CurriculumModelTemplate.md

 _Expand here on any other contextual factors that have shaped your curriculum:
 - institutional mission, culture, curriculum, or strategic plans;
 - relevant historical circumstances;
-- goals for interdisciplinarity, broaadening participation, etc._
+- goals for interdisciplinarity, broaadening participation, etc.;
+- unusual opportunties._

 ## Curricular overview